DavidBert/N7-techno-IA/docs/docker.md

 python colorize_app.py
 ```

-Leave the container and look at your folder in your local machine.
+Leave the container and look at your folder on your local machine.
 What can you see?

 Re-start your container and try to run your app in background mode.